 Matthew Walters is Professor of Clinical Pharmacology and Head of the School of Medicine, Dentistry and Nursing at the University of Glasgow.
 His clinical work is undertaken within the Acute Stroke Unit of the Queen Elizabeth University Hospital.
 In the recent past he has served as the director of the Scottish Stroke Research Network and as lead physician for cerebrovascular medicine in West Glasgow.
 He serves on the Council of the Royal College of Physicians and Surgeons of Glasgow, as a trustee of the UK Faculty of Pharmaceutical Medicine and on the editorial boards of a number of clinical journals.
 His research interests involve clinical trials in cerebrovascular disease and he is widely published in this field. https://www.gla.ac.uk/researchinstitutes/icams/staff/matthewwalters/#/biography,researchinterests,publications,grants

 Joseph Wood is an English Literature Postgraduate Researcher based across the Schools of Critical and Interdisciplinary Studies.
-My PhD project examines the conceptual background to the concept of ‘total pain’ as used by the hospice pioneer Cicely Saunders.
-I am a member of Glasgow End of Life Studies Group and co-organise the Glasgow ECR Medical Humanities Group. https://www.gla.ac.uk/schools/critical/postgrad/currentpgs/josephwood/
+His PhD project is funded by the Scottish Graduate School for Arts and Humanities and examines the legacy of the idea of ‘total pain’ as used by the hospice pioneer Cicely Saunders.
+He is a member of the Glasgow End of Life Studies Group and a founding member of the Glasgow ECR Medical Humanities Group. https://www.gla.ac.uk/schools/critical/postgrad/currentpgs/josephwood/